markuszoeller/markuszoeller.github.io/posts/template/index.rst

 * add the release date only if confident enough
 * start with a brain dump, refine from there
 * consider touch screens (mobile phones).
 CSS hover text magic doesn't work
+* put example applications which have their own doc into a directory ``example-app`` to avoid that this application gets used in the doc build.

 Structure